 This foul odor may be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.

 3. Chemical or Vinegar Smell

-There are several problems that can result in a mini-split chemical smell.
-To ensure your technician quickly locates the source, it’s best to be as specific as you can.
+There are several problems that can produce a mini-split chemical smell.
+To ensure your technician quickly finds the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
 This could be an electrical malfunction and may be accompanied by chemical residue on the affected components.

 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that produces a burning smell.
 A delicate component may have started to melt.

-When your mini-split starts to smell, call the HVAC pros at Redhawk Heating & Air Conditioning.
+When your mini-split starts to smell, contact the HVAC pros at Redhawk Heating & Air Conditioning.
 Many of these odors are best resolved with professional cleaning.
 And if something has broken, swift repairs are more affordable and less stressful.
-You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+You can trust us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .